TDD and AI-First Testing in Legacy Code Transformation

 Maxim Kovtun, Chief Innovation Officer, Sigma Software

 Over time, legacy systems become black boxes.
 Technologies get deprecated, security risks grow, and experts capable of maintaining these stacks are increasingly rare.
-However, avoiding change is not an option.
+Avoiding change is not an option — but neither is betting on an expensive, one-size-fits-all platform that wasn’t built for your system’s specific quirks and history.

 Why “AI-generated tests” usually don’t solve the legacy problem